datapunks/datapunks.github.io/index.md

 # Give your mission some byte

 Unique stories need unique data.
-That's why we make customized data-technology for social-change programs and initiatives.
+That's why we create customized data-systems for social-change missions.

-We undercut the cost and complexity of other data-management solutions by building lightweight technology specifically for your program's workflow.
+We undercut the cost and complexity of other data-management solutions by building lightweight technology to fit your staff's workflow.

-With accessible data-technology, we capitalize on your staff's intrinsic desire to spread your story.
+With accessible data, our systems capitalize on staff's intrinsic desire to tell your story.

 <br>

 ## The Punk Process

-We focus on three data elements:
+We focus on three key data elements:

 <div class="w3-container w3-card-4 spacer-small" style="background: #444851">

 <h4>Pragmatic Architecture</h4>

-<p>Together we'll define data that balances organizational and funder desires with reality and store it in a database that works for you.</p>
+<p>Together we'll define data that balances organizational and funder desires with reality, then store it in a database that works for you.</p>

 </div>
 <div class="w3-container w3-card-4 spacer-small" style="background: #444851">

 <h4>Streamlined Collection</h4>

 <p>Data shouldn't be a chore.
-We tailor phone/tablet/web-browser data entry experiences that builds habit and skips congested menus.</p>
+We tailor phone/tablet/browser data entry experiences that skip the clipboard and build habit.</p>

 </div>
 <div class="w3-container w3-card-4 spacer-small" style="background: #444851">

 <h4>Loud Visualizations</h4>

-<p>Engage your staff with a database that isn't a black box.
-From internal reports to public mobile-responsive visualizations, your data has never been so exposed.</p>
+<p>Engage staff with a database that isn't a black box.
+From internal reports to public visualizations, your data has never been so exposed.</p>

 </div>